Libya's Benghazi, cradle of anti-Gaddafi revolt, torn by chaos that followed

 The battle for the city started a year ago when retired army general Khalifa Haftar launched his own war against Ansar al-Sharia, the militant group blamed by Washington for the Sept.
 11 2012 assault on a U.S. diplomatic mission that killed four Americans including ambassador Christopher Stevens.

-Last month, Libya's internationally recognized parliament, which is based out of an eastern town after being forced out of the capital Tripoli by a rival government, appointed Haftar as its top army commander.
+Last month, Libya's internationally recognised parliament, which is based out of an eastern town after being forced out of the capital Tripoli by a rival government, appointed Haftar as its top army commander.

 So far, the Benghazi fighting has been inconclusive, with both sides relying on poorly-trained "brigades" of fighters who confront each other with outdated weapons such as Toyota trucks mounted with heavy guns.